Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 In summary, Arizona taxpayers have a lot of options when it comes to utilizing state tax credits to reduce their Arizona state tax liabilities.
 But there is a lot of information to absorb in order to utilize these credits, especially the Arizona Charitable Tax Credit.
 Here are some of the key facts to know, along with links to the associated chapters above:

-- As a tax credit, the Arizona Charitable Tax Credit reduces an individual’s tax liability.
+• As a tax credit, the Arizona Charitable Tax Credit reduces an individual’s tax liability.
 This differs from tax deductions, which reduce taxable income (Chapter 1).

-- The Arizona Charitable Tax Credit permits any credits for contributions to Qualified Charitable Organizations (QCOs) and Qualifying Foster Care Charitable Organizations (QFCOs) that are not applied against tax obligations for the most recent taxable year to be carried forward for a period of five consecutive years (Chapter 1).
+• The Arizona Charitable Tax Credit permits any credits for contributions to Qualified Charitable Organizations (QCOs) and Qualifying Foster Care Charitable Organizations (QFCOs) that are not applied against tax obligations for the most recent taxable year to be carried forward for a period of five consecutive years (Chapter 1).

-- For single taxpayers, married filing separately filers or heads of household filers, the maximum allowable credit for contributions to QCOs is $421; for joint taxpayers, the maximum credit for QCO contributions is $841.
-For QFCO donations, the maximum allowable credits are $500 for single, married filing separately and head of household filers, or $1,000 for married filing jointly (Chapter 2).
+• For single taxpayers, married filing separately filers or heads of household filers, the maximum allowable credit for contributions to QCOs is $495; for joint taxpayers, the maximum credit for QCO contributions is $987.
+For QFCO donations, the maximum allowable credits are $618 for single, married filing separately and head of household filers, or $1,234 for married filing jointly (Chapter 2).

-- To qualify for the Arizona Charitable Tax Credit, donations must be made to state-certified QCOs or QFCOs (Chapter 3).
+• To qualify for the Arizona Charitable Tax Credit, donations must be made to state-certified QCOs or QFCOs (Chapter 3).

-- The deadline for making a donation and claiming a tax credit under the AZ Charitable Tax Credit for 2021 is April 17, 2023 (Chapter 4).
+• The deadline for making a donation and claiming a tax credit under the AZ Charitable Tax Credit for 2024 is April 15, 2025 (Chapter 4).

-- In addition to the Arizona Charitable Tax Credit, the state of Arizona offers several additional tax credits; taxpayers can combine these credits to reduce their state tax liability (Chapter 5).
+• In addition to the Arizona Charitable Tax Credit, the state of Arizona offers several additional tax creditstaxpayers can combine these credits to reduce their state tax liability (Chapter 5).

 DISCLAIMER: This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 No warranty or representation, express or implied, is made by Phoenix Children’s Foundation, nor does Phoenix Children’s Foundation accept any liability with respect to the information provided on our website.
 You should consult with your professional advisor(s) prior to acting on the information in this guide.